GamesCreatorsClub/GCCPiWarsBlog/posts/2019/01/13/telemetry.md

 ![Telemetry Diagram](/2019/01/telemetry-diagram-1.png "Telemetry Diagram"){ : style="width:70%;"}

 This is high level overview how GCC-Telemetry works: each process has two 'channels' of communication to central 'telemetry' service.
 One is 'general', low bandwidth used for setting up a 'stream' of data (stream of records of same type) and one is as fast as we can devise - an unix pipe to log data.
-Second channel is supposed to be as quick and as unobtrusive to system as possible.
+Second channel is supposed to be as quick and unobtrusive to the system as possible.
 It would be unfair for rest of the system to suffer from a few services dumping larger amounts of data to the centra place (telemetry service).
 Unix pipes seem to be one of the fastest means of interprocess communication - especially if shared memory is not easy option due to several processes needed same service.
 Local sockets seem to be ever so slightly slower and still are kept as a 'Plan-B', a fallback solution in case it is needed.
 Also, sockets would work across more Raspberry Pis, too.

-Telemetry service, then collects all the log records thrown at it and stores them in memory.
-Since most of PiWar challenges last around 10min max (600 seconds) and if we extrapolate amount of data to example of 200Hz feed or 20-ish float point numbers (double precision - 8 bytes long) each record would be 160bytes x 200 times a second x 600 seconds ~= 18MB - amount of memory we can sacrifice for logging.
+The telemetry service, then collects all the log records thrown at it and stores them in the memory.
+Since most of the PiWars challenges last around 10min max (600 seconds) and if we extrapolate amount of data to example of 200Hz feed or 20-ish float point numbers (double precision - 8 bytes long) each record would be 160bytes x 200 times a second x 600 seconds ~= 18MB - amount of memory we can sacrifice for logging.
 PiZero is quite tight with memory but 50-100MB (in the worst possible case) is something that can be put aside for logging if really needed.
-Downside of keeping all in memory is losing data in case of process dying or PiZero browns out before data is extracted.
+The downside of keeping it all in memory is losing data in case of a process dying or PiZero browns out before data is extracted.
 There's still option of storing that data slowly (for example at half the SD I/O throughput) to SD card, but it is not implemented.
 Yet.

-Last piece of puzzle is client that, then, can request data when convenient (and won't affect finely tuned software and sensor processing) - at the end of the run or trickling data through the run.
+The last piece of the puzzle is a client that can request data when convenient (and won't affect finely tuned software and sensor processing) - at the end of the run or trickling data through the run.
 Client would use MQTT (as rest of the PyROS architecture) and fetch each stream of data to local memory and do something with it.

 ### Stream